rtp-gcp/dpsqgoogai/Deliverables.md

   - Once we figured out how to use upsert I had to ask about modifying categories.
 It turns out when you upsert an item, all items must be reupdated otherwise they are erased.  ie. if you upload a portion of an item, attempt to upsert modifications to new characteristics, any missing characteristics are erased.
 This means no partial updates in a series of small changes.
 This was unexpected.
    - No ability to migrate items from in the library to visible in the online store.
 Once again, spent considerable time trying to get this to work and finally found this out in the SQ discord chat.
 The api should mention limitations to what can not be done.
 Especially when visiblity is listed in the online UI and in the API.
-   - Feels like the point of this hackathon is to crowdsource testing of the SQ API's and I am an unpaid participant.
+   - Spent time trying to modify invoices but it turns out that this is not possible after the fact.
+Found an answer via the discord after we spent a few hours attempting otherwise.

 #### Accomplishments that we're proud of

-* We have something which meets requirements and works.
+* We have an MVP which meets requirements and works.
+* Its well documented and the code is public.
 * We started with nothing and worked together to have something worthy of a submission.
 * We `#builtinpublic` and made a good `#opensource` example of how to use both company's APIs.
+* Nothing makes friends like working together on a shared endeavor.

 #### What we learned